top of page

 GARDEN CLUB

 The Garden Club gathers, as needed, to weed, trim, mulch, plant, and everything in between, so that the beauty of our physical church gives glory to God and invites all to contemplate the Heavenly Kingdom.
 The Garden Club includes teams that are responsible for the upkeep and beautification of various zones.
-Members of each team work on their own schedule, and full parish clean-up days are scheduled, periodically, on Saturdays throughout the year.
+Members of each team work on their own schedule seasonally, and full parish clean-up days are scheduled, periodically, on Saturdays throughout the year.

 Get involved!
 Serve as a zone captain, working on your schedule to coordinate the landscaping of various outdoor spaces on the parish grounds.
 Jump on board as a member of a zone team.
 Volunteer with a large group on a scheduled parish clean-up day.
 For more information, contact Katie Rohrer at the parish office by phone at 574.255.2247 or by e-mail at krohrer@stmonicamish.org.